chiedo/minimal-jsdoc/README.md

 }
 ```

+Credits
+---
+Many credits go to davidshimjs as this is a fork of [davidshimjs/jaguarjs-jsdoc](https://github.com/davidshimjs/jaguarjs-jsdoc)

 License
 ---
 This project under the MIT License. and this project refered by default template for JSDoc 3.